How to Become a Neuropsychologist: Your Complete Guide to Degrees & Careers in Neuropsychology

 4. Get a Job as a Neuropsychologist

-The National Academy of Neuropsychology, a professional group for neuropsychologists, has only 3,000 members—globally!
+The National Academy of Neuropsychology, a professional group for neuropsychologists, has only 3,000 members globally.

-It’s also partly driven by the demographics of an aging population in the United States.
-According to the Census Bureau, the Baby Boom generation, one of the largest cohorts of population ever, will all be over the age of 65 by 2030.
-That’s exactly the age range where neurological issues like dementia and memory loss start showing up on psychologist’s doorsteps.
-And that’s going to fuel a strong and ongoing demand for neuropsychology specialists for the foreseeable future.
+Breakthroughs in neurological imaging and other discoveries in brain science are driving new connections between psychology and neurology.
+It's also partly driven by the demographics of the United States' aging population.
+According to the Census Bureau, the Baby Boom generation, one of the largest population cohorts ever, will be entirely over 65 by 2030.
+That's exactly the age range where neurological issues like dementia and memory loss start appearing.
+This will fuel strong, ongoing demand for neuropsychology specialists for the foreseeable future.

 Work Settings and Career Options for Neuropsychologists